Martin-EvansUWA/FitnessAssessmentReportingTool/front-end/README.md

 # Fitness Assessment Reporting Tool - Frontend

 This is the frontend portion of the Fitness Assessment Reporting Tool, built using **React** and **TypeScript**.
-The platform allows students and staff to enter, store, and visualize fitness assessment data, generating reports and dynamic fitness norms.
+The platform allows students to enter, store, and visualize fitness assessment data, generating reports and dynamic fitness norms.
+Staff can generate and manage fitness assessment forms, oversee reports, and maintain the platform's integrity.
+It aims to modernize the fitness assessment process for UWA's Sport and Exercise Science program.

 ## Table of Contents